djiglesias/CarND-Behavioral-Cloning-P3/writeup_report.md

 * All points from [rubric](https://review.udacity.com/#!/rubrics/432/view) are addressed

 ## 1. Files Submitted
 Project includes the following files:
-* train.ipynb: Jupyter notebook for preprocessin the images and training the model
+* model.ipynb: Jupyter notebook for preprocessin the images and training the model
-* drive.py: Script for driving the car in autonomous mode
 * model.h5: Containing a trained convolution neural network
 * writeup_report.md: summarizing the results
 * final.mp4: Video of car driving in autonomous mode